wkliao/readthedocs/darshan-util/doc/darshan-util.rst

 Other darshan-util utilities
 =======================================

-The darshan-util package includes a number of other utilies that can be summarized briefly as follows:
+The darshan-util package includes a number of other utilities that can be summarized briefly as follows:

 * darshan-convert: converts an existing log file to the newest log format.